 I spend much of my life monitoring what I am feeling and I am no Sybil with my guesses.
-It feels like catching wind with your bare hands.
-Sometimes people just click their collection box closed and say to themselves mission accomplished but I have the suspicion that we were handed keys to a just-demolished castle.
+It feels like catching wind mission accomplished - but I have the suspicion that we were handed keys to a just-demolished castle.